 Step 3: OpenCV Code

 Writing the OpenCV code was the most challenging part of this project.
 I started writing code to work on an image of a Connect 4 board and then modified it to work with photos from my USB camera.
 I put a green background behind the game board to make it easier to detect open spaces.
-To go from a picture of the board to a 6x7 array (what the main game code uses to represent the board) with the value of each space on the board, I first isolated the parts of the image (creating a "mask") that were red (robot spaces), blue (human spaces), and green (empty spaces).
-Then I used an OpenCV function called HoughCircles to detect the red, blue, and green circles on each mask.
-With all the circles detected, I sorted them based on their y and x positions in the image and then used this information to create the 6x7 array.
+The program takes a picture of the board and outputs a 6x7 array (what the main game code uses to represent the board) with the value of each space on the board.
+I used an OpenCV function called HoughCircles to detect all circles on the original image and looked at the color of the pixels in the center of each circle.
+This creates an array of circles and their colors which I then sort based on their y and x positions in the image to create the 6x7 array.
 Below is a photo of the code detecting the red circles on an image.

 This image showing the PocketBeagle pins will be helpful in wiring: